Installing the Stripe Extension

 Select a Financial Account (use Payment Processor Account if you are unsure).

-Enter your live and test keys.
+Enter your live and publishable keys.